Isaiah 55 – An Invitation to Receive the Glory of the LORD’s Restoration

 iv.
 David was a commander for Israel.
 Even with his tender shepherd’s heart, his leadership was bold and out-front.
 Because he had a sense of the heart of God, being a man after God’s own heart (1 Samuel 13:14), he could boldly lead God’s people.

 e.
-Surely you shall call a nation you do not know, and nations who do not know you shall run to you: Is this addressed to Israel, or to David, as the leader and commander of God’s people?
+Surely you shall call a nation you do not know, and nations who do not know you shall run to you: Was this addressed to Israel, or to David as the leader and commander of God’s people?
 Possibly both.
 Certainly, its ultimate fulfillment is in the millennium, when the nations will flock to Israel (Isaiah 60:5, 60:9).

 3. (6-7) An invitation to be forgiven.

 i.
-Isaiah makes an important point when he says, and the unrighteous man his thoughts.
+Isaiah made an important point when he wrote, and the unrighteous man his thoughts.
 Wickedness may be demonstrated by our actions (our way); but unrighteousness can be found in our very thoughts.
-The battleground for a righteous walk with the Lord is often found in our minds, in our thoughts.
+The battleground for a righteous walk with the LORD is often found in our minds, in our thoughts.
 Paul knew this also when he wrote of bringing every thought into captivity to the obedience of Christ (2 Corinthians 10:5), and how we must not be conformed to this world, but be transformed by the renewing of your mind (Romans 12:2).